3mcd/javelin/docs-src/content/ecs/systems.md

 ### Registering a System

-A system is a void function that accepts a `World<T>` instance as its only parameter:
+A system is a void function that accepts a `World` instance as its only parameter:

 ```ts
 const enemyAI = (world: World) => {}